tejones/retailstoreofthefuture/infra/mqtt/amq-broker.md

 Here, we are using AMQ Broker from Red Hat Integration (https://access.redhat.com/products/red-hat-amq/)

-The AMQ Broker is a messaging broker that includes support ofthe MQTT protocol.
+The AMQ Broker is a messaging broker that includes support of the MQTT protocol.
 It is based on the Apache ActiveMQ project.

 This short guide provides instructions for installing AMQ Broker on OpenShift, with the assumption that the [AMQ Broker Operator for RHEL 8](https://catalog.redhat.com/software/containers/amq7/amq-broker-rhel8-operator/5de6676fdd19c71643b76be6) has already been installed.